-☐ Family child care.
-Provide a citation: COMAR 13A.15.01.02(B)(14) Care given to a child younger than 13 years old or to a developmentally disabled person young than 21 years old in place of parental care for less than 24 hours per day, in a residence other than the child's residence, for which the provider is paid in casl or in kind.
+□ Family child care.
+Provide a citation: COMAR 13A.15.01.02(B)(14) Care given to a child younger than 13 years old or to a developmentally disabled person younger than 21 years old in place of parental care for less than 24 hours per day, in a residence other than the child's residence, for which the provider is paid in cash or in kind.
 The maximum capacity of a Family Child Care Home is 8.

 Registered Large Family Child Care Home.
-Provide a citation: -COMAR 13A.18.01.02(B)(24) A family child care home approved by the OCC to operate with a maximum child care capacity of 9 - 12 children. ☐ In-home care.
+Provide a citation: -COMAR

+13A.18.01.02(B)(24) A family child care home approved by the OCC to operate with a maximum child care capacity of 9 - 12 children.

+☐ In-home care.
 Provide a citation: Are any providers in your state/territory that fall under this CCDF category exempt from licensing (98.40(2)(i) through (iv))?
-If so, describe exemptions based on length of day, threshold on the number children in care, or any other factors applicable to the exemption.
-Center-based child care.
-If checked, describe the exemptions.Family child care.
+If so, describe exemptions based on length of day, threshold on the number of children in care, or any other factors applicable to the exemption. ☐ Center-based child care.
+If checked, describe the exemptions ☐ Family child care.
 If checked, describe the exemptions. ☐ In-home care.
 If checked, describe the exemptions.
-Maryland exempts only in-hom and relative care from licensing requirements.
-Each setting, the child's home or the relative home, must meet health and safety standards set by MSDEMaryland.
-The care provider attests to the standards.
-Maryland has a ver small number of non-relatives providing care in the child's own home.
-Nonrelative in-home care is subject to inspection for compliance with health and safety standards and training requirements.
-Describe how any exemptions identified above do not endanger the health, safety, or development of children in: a) Center-based child care if checked in 5.1.3. b) Family child care if checked in 5.1.3e. ☐ In-home care if checked in 5.1.3.
-Each setting, the child's home or the relative home, must meet health and safety standards set by MSDE.
-The care provider attests to the standards.
+Maryland exempts only in-home and relative care from licensing requirements.
+Each setting, the child's home or the relative home, must meet health and safety standards set by the state.
+The standards are attested to by the care provider.
 Maryland has a very small number of non-relatives providing care in the child's own home.
+Non-relative inhome care is subject to inspection for compliance with health and safety standards and training requirements.

+Describe how any exemptions identified above do not endanger the health, safety, or development of children in:

+a) Center-based child care if checked in 5.1.3.

+1- 1 D. ) Family y child care if checked in 5.1.3 e.

+In-home care if checked in 5.1.3.
+Each setting, the child's home or the relative home, must meet health and safety standards set by the state.
+The standards are attested to by the care provider.
+Maryland has a very small number of non-relatives providing care in the child's own home.
 Non-relative in-home care is subject to inspection for compliance with health and safety standards and training requirements.

-5.2 Health and Safety Standards and Requirements for CCDF Providers Standards on ratios, group sizes, and qualifications for CCDF providers.
-Lead Agencies are required to establish child care standards for providers receiving CCDF funds appropriate to the type of child care setting involved, that address appropriate ratios between the number of children and number of providers in terms of the age of the children, group size limits for specific age populations, and the required qualifications for providers (658E(c)(2)(H); 98.41(d); 98.16(m)).
+5.2 Health and Safety Standards and Requirements for CCDF Providers

+Standards on ratios, group sizes, and qualifications for CCDF providers.

+Lead Agencies are required to establish child care standards for providers receiving CCDF funds, appropriate to the type of child care setting involved, that address appropriate ratios between the number of children and number of providers in terms of the age of the children, group size limits for specific age populations, and the required qualifications for providers (658E(c)(2)(H); 98.41(d); 98.16(m)).
 For ease of responding, this section is organized by CCDF categories of care, licensing status, and age categories.